 - Internal tables (state tracking)

-It’s tedious and painful in doing this manually, as all of these systems must agree on schema and structure.
+It’s tedious and painful to do this manually, as all of these systems must agree on schema and structure.
 This typically requires:

 - Manual setup and syncing of schemas.